mo7amedaliEbaid/saudi_interview/interview/data-structures.md

 - Function calls order

 ## What is a queue data structure?
 What are the applications of queue?
 - A queue is a linear data structure that allows users to store items in a list in a systematic manner.
-The items are added to the queue at the rear end until they are full, at which point they are removed from the queue from the front.
-Queues are commonly used in situations where the users want to hold items for a long period of time, such as during a checkout process.
-A good example of a queue is any queue of customers for a resource where the first consumer is served first.
+- The items are added to the queue at the rear end until they are full, at which point they are removed from the queue from the front.
+- Queues are commonly used in situations where the users want to hold items for a long period of time, such as during a checkout process.
+- A good example of a queue is any queue of customers for a resource where the first consumer is served first.

 ### What is an Algorithm?
-- An algorithm is a finite sequence of well-defined instructions used to solve a class of problems or conduct a computation in mathematics and computer science.
+- An algorithm is a finite sequence of well-defined instructions used to solve a class of problems or conduct a computation in
+- mathematics and computer science.
-- Algorithms are used to specify how calculations, data processing, automated reasoning, automated decision making, and other tasks should be done.
-An algorithm is a method for calculating a function that can be represented in a finite amount of space and time and in a well defined formal language.
-The instructions describe a computation that, when run, continues through a finite number of well defined subsequent stages, finally creating "output" and terminating at a final ending state, starting from an initial state and initial input (possibly empty).
-The shift from one state to the next is not always predictable; some algorithms, known as randomised algorithms, take random input into account.
+- Algorithms are used to specify how calculations, data processing, automated reasoning, automated decision making,
+- and other tasks should be done.
+An algorithm is a method for calculating a function that can be represented in
+- a finite amount of space and time and in a well defined formal language.
+The instructions describe a computation that, when run,
+- continues through a finite number of well defined subsequent stages, finally creating "output" and terminating at a final ending state,
+- starting from an initial state and initial input (possibly empty).
+The shift from one state to the next is not always predictable;
+- some algorithms, known as randomised algorithms, take random input into account.
-### Advatages:
+### Advantages:
 - Algorithms boost the effectiveness of an existing method.
 It is easy to compare an algorithm's performance to those of other approaches using various methods (Time Complexity, Space Complexity, etc.).
 Algorithms provide the designers with a detailed description of the criteria and goals of the problems.